fltt/make4java/README.md

 5. Java components
 6. Native components
 7. Components' build.mk files
-8. Packaging
+8. Binary packages
-9. More targets
+9. Run tests
+10. Source packages
+11. Documentation
+12. Clean-up

 However, the parts you may need to tweak are:

 1. Tools
 2. Project properties and structure
 3. Components' build.mk files
-4. Packaging
+4. Binary packages
-5. More targets
+5. Run tests
+6. Source packages
+7. Documentation
+8. Clean-up

-"Tools" fill up a number of Make variables with the corresponding variables defined in `configure.ac`.
+"Tools" fills up a number of Make variables with the corresponding variables defined in `configure.ac`.
 You may need to add some extra variables for native libraries your project depends on.